DFE-Digital/login.dfe.infrastructure/README.md

 *All secret must be added in the deployed environment *All Add by pipeline secrets will automatically be added in the keyvault after the pre-deployment infrastructure completes

-1. Add by pipeline, app insights instrumentation key in the keyvault with the name `appInsightsInstrumentationKey`
+1. Add by pipeline, app insights Connection String in the keyvault with the name `appInsightsConnectionString`
 2. Add by pipeline, audit Service Bus Subscription Name in the keyvault with the name  `auditServiceBusSubscriptionName`
 3. Add by pipeline, audit Service Bus Topic Name in the keyvault with the name  `auditServiceBusTopicName`
 4. Add by pipeline, audit SQL Database Name in the keyvault with name  `auditSqlDbName`